 Newark, Sutton and Westmore; Caledonia and Orleans Counties

 Through a grant from the Northern Borders Regional Commission, enhancements for the South End of Lake Willoughby are being planned.
-To view the most recent version of the conceptual plan, prepared by SEGroup in Burlington, Vermont, follow the link below.
+Below is a link to the plans for the latest proposal for this project.

 For more information: 802-751-0110; 802-535-8410; firstname.lastname@example.org